tom-seddon/beeblink/docs/fs.md

 ### `BLSELFUPDATE`

+**This overwrites memory from &3000 onwards, and doesn't ask first**

 Attempt to update the ROM, if it's loaded into sideways RAM.
 If it looks like it might be loaded into a write-protected ABR cartridge, it will attempt to unlock the ABR and lock it again afterwards.